codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/gitops-abac.md

 toc: true
 ---

-Control access to application entities in GitOps through ABAC (Attribute-Based Access Control).
+Control access to entities in GitOps through ABAC (Attribute-Based Access Control).
 ABAC allows fine-grained access to application entities through the use of rules.
+You can currently define ABAC for application entities in GitOps.
 For more information on ABAC, see [ABAC on Wikipedia](https://en.wikipedia.org/wiki/Attribute-based_access_control){:target="\_blank"}.

 Rules define the *who*, *what*, and *where*  control access to GitOps applications, through the following elements.
 * Teams
   Teams control the _who_ part of the rule.

 * Actions
   Actions control the  _what_ part of the rule.
 You can multi-select actions.

 * Attributes
   Attributes control the _where_ part of the rule.
-Attributes are a combination of standard Kubernetes attributes and Codefresh-specific attributes and metadata.
-You have clusters, namespaves, and labels as Kubernetes attributes, and Runtimes and Git Source attributes which are unique to Codefresh.
-  Attribute-based access is hierarhcical and ranges from the highest-level in the hierarchry with the greatest scope to the lowest-level metadata with the least most restircted in scope.
+  Attributes are a combination of standard Kubernetes and Codefresh-specific attributes.
+You have Kubernetes attributes such as clusters, namespaces, and labels, and attributes unique to Codefresh such as Runtimes and Git Sources.

-  By suing attrutes at different hiearchies in combination you can provide just the control you need.
+  Attribute-based access is hierarhcical, ranging from the highest-level with the broadest scope to the lowest-level with the narrowest scope.
+Combining different hierarchies enables you to provide just the control you need.